-After a meandering start, Paramount Network’s six-part mini-series, Waco really kicked into gear once the actual siege began to play out.
+After a somewhat meandering, ponder-some start, Paramount Network’s six-part mini-series, Waco really kicked into gear once the actual siege began to play out.
 The series went from strength to strength, culminating in a powerful finalé entitled Day 51.

 I recently wrote that the first two episodes suffered from being both co-written and directed by one man, John Erick Dowdle and that the third episode, Showtime benefitted greatly when Salvatore Stabile was brought in to write.